taneem77/Neural-Networks/README.md

 - Training remains in Python
 - Preprocessing remains in user space
-- Kernel weights and bias are hardcoded prototype values
+- Kernel weights and bias in `perceptron_kernel.c` are hardcoded prototype values
-- The demonstration input is currently defined inside the kernel module
-- Python does not yet send samples directly to the kernel
+- `perceptron_kmod` computes dot products passed to it, but the perceptron's own weights are not yet passed through automatically
-- Trained Python parameters are not yet exported automatically
+- Trained Python parameters are not yet exported automatically into either kernel module

 ---

 # Next Stage

-The next stage is connecting the trained Python model to the existing kernel inference implementation.
+The next stage is connecting the trained Python model to the existing kernel inference and communication implementation.

 ```text
 Train Python Model